 Microsoft Surface Book 3 review: Verdict

 In many ways, the Surface Book 3 still defies easy categorisation and straightforward comparisons.
-That's true nearly six years on from its original launch and despite the fact that its design has barely changed.
+That's true years on from its original launch and despite the fact that its design has barely changed.

 It remains one of the best built portable PCs on the market and offers a unique set of features, including the combination of full tablet functionality, plus discrete graphics, an unusual form factor and compatibility with various Microsoft Surface peripherals, including the Surface Pen.

 If it maps well with your workflows, especially if you value true tablet functionality and pen input highly, then there probably isn't anything that comes close.
 For everyone else, it's rather expensive and compromised.
-Prices have come down recently.
-But even at £1,985 as configured in the UK and $2,199 in the US, for the same money you can choose from much faster gaming laptops, much sleeker thin-and-light laptops.
+Prices have come down recently though, which may help your buying decision.